 An open letter to all the amazing Australian Healthcare Workers

-I have a tear in my eye writing this.
-Firstly let me say I am with you, I care about you and I care about this world we live in deeply.
+I am with you, I care about you and I care about this world we live in deeply.
 I have been quite silent of late doing a lot reflection and listening.
-Our healthcare TEAM has a big job in front of us.
-I am going to say “we, AUSTRALIA, ARE lucky.
-You might say how can you can say that.
-Well, we are lucky we were not the first country, our timing for our country has given us the opportunity to learn and grow from the other countries that weren’t so lucky.
+Our healthcare TEAMs, our Aged Care TEAMS have a big job in front of us again.
 Our healthcare colleagues across the globe are asking us to listen and learn so we can do this better.
 We need to be in a state of calm to be able to hear them.

 I came across an article that touched my heart – “That discomfort you’re feeling is grief” I bet we all remember Elisabeth Kubler-Ross and her five stages of grief, denial, anger, bargaining, sadness and finally there is acceptance.
 The stages can happen in all different orders however when we get to acceptance, that is where the power to adapt, grow and thrive becomes available.
 Resilience can be born.
 This article will help you to see clearly what is happening in our world at this time. https://hbr.org/2020/03/that-discomfort-youre-feeling-is-grief